JohnnieShen/cs257-Project-Ingenuity/README.md

 As outlined above, we have implemented the first iteration of the enemy AI system and have tuned it to a point where it feels good for now.
 The AI will use the same block structure as the player and behave similarly.
 We still need to tune the AI to make it fun and fresh to fight every time.

 ![](Images/aipreview.png)
-Gizmos showing the AI controller and different ranges for detection, attack etc.

 Shader and post effects:
 For a stylized almost cartoonish look, we have implemented a shader graph for a toon effect and a post processing pass for an outline effect.
 The result looks something like the following.
 For now, the main issue is the aliasing we have seen with the outline effect, which we might need to solve somehow down the road.